 Mr. Curtis A. Sampson, the Company's Chief Executive Officer, participates in the same executive compensation plans provided to other senior executives and is evaluated by the same factors applicable to the other executives as described above.
-Mr. Sampson's base compensation was increased 4.4% at the beginning of 2004 to \$203,846 and he received a bonus of \$132,358, compared to a bonus of \$17,549 for 2002, under the same bonus program applicable to other executive officers.
-These determinations reflected a judgment about his individual performance as well as the financial performance of the Company in 2003 and 2004 discussed above.
+Mr. Sampson's base compensation was increased 1.12% at the beginning of 2005 to \$206,375 and he received a bonus of \$110,279, compared to a bonus of \$132,358 for 2004, under the same bonus program applicable to other executive officers.
+These determinations reflected a judgment about his individual performance as well as the financial performance of the Company in 2005 and 2004 discussed above.
 Mr. Sampson devotes approximately 50% of his working time to the Company and 50% to Hector Communications Corporation, where he also serves as Chief Executive Officer.
-In 2004 Mr. Sampson was awarded options to acquire 38,000 shares of common stock.
-Because of his significant holdings of Company common stock, under applicable IRS rules, Mr. Sampson's options are priced at 110% of the market price on the date of grant.
+In 2004 Mr. Sampson was awarded options to acquire 38,000 shares of common stock that, because of his significant holdings of Company common stock, under applicable IRS rules were priced at 110% of the market price on the date of grant.
+Under the long-term incentive plan discussed above for the transitional period from January 1, 2004 to December 31, 2005, Mr. Sampson earned \$86,400 that was paid in early 2006.
 The Compensation Committee believes, based upon their general knowledge of compensation paid to other chief executives and a review of published regional salary data (but without conducting a formal survey), that Mr. Sampson's total compensation as an executive officer of the Company is reasonable in relation to the scope of his responsibilities and financial performance of the Company during the past several years.